donor-management/Frontend/README.md

 ## Takeaways

-- Something seemingly so simple sure is a lot of code!
+- For something seemingly so simple, this project sure did take a lot of code to get it to where it is!
 - I tend to get bogged down in the details.
-I enjoy getting the code just right but I have to keep in mind that the user-facing bits of the product are most important.
+I enjoy getting the code just right but I need to keep in mind that the user-facing bits of the product are most important.
+I wrote hundreds of lines of clever code but I don't think the UI I ended up with is particularly good.
 - I tried to avoid Redux and use React's built in context API and hooks for global state.
 While there is less boilerplate, the code is probably just as complex as if I had used Redux.
 Hooks are so new I couldn't really find any patterns for what I wanted to accomplish.
-With three days to build this, I frankly didn't have time to research anything, so maybe I just couldn't find the correct resources.
+With three days to build this, I felt so pressed for time that I didn't really have time to do proper research.
 My implementation works quite well and could be improved further with some effort,
 - I learned A LOT about React in general.
-We're encouraged to "have fun" with build week.
-I don't think coding for 30 hours in 3 days is particularly fun, but I do agree that there is no better way to learn than to just build something.
+The experience reaffirmed that there is no better way to learn than to roll up your sleeves and build something.
+- I officially enjoy working with JavaScript.
+- I'm eager to learn about testing.
+Testing every little action and UI element after each change to the code quickly becomes a chore.